yingwanghappy/yingwanghappy.github.io/_pages/publications.md

 ---
-layout:"achieve"
+layout: archive
 title: "Publications"
-permalink: /publications/
+permalink: /Publications/
 author_profile: true
-#redirect_from:
-#  - /about/
+redirect_from:
-#  - /about.html
+  - /resume

 ---
 You can also find my articles on [Google Scholar](https://scholar.google.com.hk/citations?user=J2bouWoAAAAJ&hl=zh-en).
 Please drop me an email if you do not have access to any of them.